Ryosenji Temple 了仙寺

-Ryosen-ji Temple is where the U.S. Government and the Japanese Tokugawa Shogunate signed the Treaty of Amity and Commerce in 1858
+Ryosenji Temple is where the U.S. Government and the Japanese Tokugawa shogunate eventually signed the Treaty of Peace and Amity in 1854

-Every year in May, the town of Shimoda commemorates Commodore Perry's arrival to Shimoda with the Kurofune Matsuri Festival
+Every year in May, the town of Shimoda commemorates Commodore Perry's arrival to Shimoda with the Black Ship Festival

 Today, the temple stands as a monument and museum to those meaningful negotiations.
-Housing nearly a thousand articles relating to Perry and his black ships, come and get lost in the history of this temple and museum.
+Housing over 3,000 articles relating to Perry and his Black Ships, come and get lost in the history of this temple and museum.
 It is sometimes referred to in Japanese as “The Hall of Opening the Nation,” a reference not just to the treaty agreed upon here, but also to Shimoda as the first town where foreigners were allowed to walk around and freely interact with locals.